korreman/while_and_why3/plugin/why3while/notes.md

 Parsers are:
     type 'a format_parser = env -> pathname -> filename -> in_channel -> 'a
 Basically, above takes an `in_channel` (file handle) and produces a value.

+# Breakdown

+The MicroC plugin defines:

+- A syntax tree
+- A lexer
+- A parser
+- A (???) printer